Nick Schultz (ice hockey)

 Nicholas Andrew Schultz (born August 25, 1982) is a Canadian former professional ice hockey defenceman who played 17 seasons in the National Hockey League (NHL) for the Minnesota Wild, Edmonton Oilers, Columbus Blue Jackets, and Philadelphia Flyers.
-The Minnesota Wild drafted him in the second round of the 2000 NHL Entry Draft.
-He played junior hockey for the Prince Albert Raiders of the Western Hockey League (WHL).
-He represented Canada in international competition at the junior and senior level.
+The Minnesota Wild drafted him in the second round (33rd overall) of the 2000 NHL Entry Draft.
+He played junior ice hockey for the Prince Albert Raiders of the Western Hockey League (WHL).
+Schultz represented Canada in international competition at the junior and senior level.

 Playing career

 Minor

-As a child, Schultz played minor hockey in his hometown of Strasbourg for the Maroons.
-He was selected by the Prince Albert Raiders in the third round (43rd overall) of the 1997 Western Hockey League (WHL) Bantam Draft.
-Before joining the Raiders, Schultz played for Yorkton Mallers in the SMAAAHL.
-During his only season in the SMAAAHL, Schultz was named Rookie of the Year for the Mallers club, as well as being named the Top Defenceman and Most Valuable Player of the league's All-Star Game.
+As a child, Schultz played minor hockey in his hometown of Strasbourg, Saskatchewan for the Maroons.
+He was selected by the Prince Albert Raiders in the third round (43rd overall) of the 1997 WHL Bantam Draft.
+Before joining the Raiders, Schultz played for Yorkton Mallers in the Saskatchewan Male U18 AAA Hockey League (SMAAAHL).
+During his only season in the SMAAAHL, Schultz was named Rookie of the Year for the Mallers club, as well as being named the top defenceman and most valuable player (MVP) of the league's all-star game.

 Junior

-Schultz made his debut for the Raiders in the 1998–99 WHL season, playing in 58 games, scoring 5 goals and adding 18 assists.
-In his sophomore season in the WHL, he played in 72 games, scoring 11 goals and adding 33 assists.
-After the 1999-2000 season, Schultz was named the Raiders top defenceman and most improved player.
+Schultz made his debut for the Raiders in the 1998–99 WHL season, playing in 58 games, scoring five goals and adding 18 assists.
+In his sophomore season in the Western Hockey League (WHL), he played in 72 games, scoring 11 goals and adding 33 assists.
+After the 1999–2000 season, Schultz was named the Raiders top defenceman and most improved player.
 The Minnesota Wild selected Schultz in the second round (33rd overall) of the 2000 NHL Entry Draft.
 Schultz served as team captain for the 2000–01 season, playing 59 games, scoring 17 goals and adding 30 assists.

 Professional

-After the Raiders 2000–01 WHL season was complete, Schultz made his professional debut with the Cleveland Lumberjacks of the International Hockey League, suiting up for four games, where he scored a goal and added an assist.
-The next season, Schultz made his National Hockey League debut, after making the Wild out of training camp.
-He made his NHL debut against the Edmonton Oilers.
-During his rookie season, Schultz played in 52 games, scoring 4 goals and adding 6 assists.
-After the Wild's season was complete, Schultz joined the Houston Aeros of the American Hockey League for the playoffs.
-On February 27, 2012, Schultz was traded to the Edmonton Oilers.
+After the Raiders' 2000–01 WHL season was complete, Schultz made his professional debut with the Cleveland Lumberjacks of the International Hockey League (IHL), suiting up for four games, where he scored a goal and added an assist.
+The next season, Schultz made his National Hockey League (NHL) debut, after making the Wild out of training camp.
+He made his NHL debut against the Edmonton Oilers on October 14, 2001.
+During his rookie season, Schultz played in 52 games, scoring four goals and adding six assists.
+After the Wild's season was complete, Schultz joined the Houston Aeros of the American Hockey League (AHL) for the Calder Cup playoffs.
+On February 27, 2012, Schultz was traded to the Edmonton Oilers in exchange for Tom Gilbert.
 Schultz is currently 2nd in all-time games played for the Minnesota Wild with 743 games played.

-On March 5, 2014, Schultz was traded to the Columbus Blue Jackets in exchange for a 5th round pick.
+On March 5, 2014, Schultz was traded to the Columbus Blue Jackets in exchange for a fifth-round pick.

 Schultz's tenure with the Blue Jackets was kept brief when on July 2, 2014, Schultz joined his fourth NHL club, signing a one-year deal as a free agent with the Philadelphia Flyers.
 On February 18, 2015, the Flyers re-signed Schultz to a two-year deal worth $2.25 million annually.